Why study this course

 Studying or working abroad is excellent preparation for your final year and gives you a level of self-confidence and maturity that has proven popular with employers. .

 In the final year, you will return to Cardiff.
 You will continue with your Business Studies, further augment your knowledge of the Japanese language and study a key aspect of modern Japan.
-You will take 60 credits of modules in each subject.

 Our final year dissertation module gives you the option to write a dissertation and engage more deeply with a chosen topic area, as well as extending your research and analytical skills.